Aliases for KCNN1 Gene

 GeneCards Summary for KCNN1 Gene

 KCNN1 (Potassium Calcium-Activated Channel Subfamily N Member 1) is a Protein Coding gene.
-Among its related pathways are Insulin secretion and Transmission across Chemical Synapses.
-GO annotations related to this gene include protein heterodimerization activity and calcium-activated potassium channel activity.
+Diseases associated with KCNN1 include Schizophrenia.
+Among its related pathways are Transmission across Chemical Synapses and Aldosterone synthesis and secretion.
+Gene Ontology (GO) annotations related to this gene include protein heterodimerization activity and calcium-activated potassium channel activity.
 An important paralog of this gene is KCNN2.

 Forms a voltage-independent potassium channel activated by intracellular calcium.
 Activation is followed by membrane hyperpolarization.
 Thought to regulate neuronal excitability by contributing to the slow component of synaptic afterhyperpolarization.
 The channel is blocked by apamin (By similarity).